-It is important to note that the staff was devoting multiple meetings to the finalizing of the WASC self-study process and preparation of the full visit.
-It is also important to note, that in March school was disrupted and we immediately had to shift to distance learning implementation and student and family support.
+The shift to distance learning implementation and student and family support had an impact on priorities.
 A school/community priority of racial and social justice to include a review of curriculum, instructional practices, and school/district policies and procedures is a priority of the SSC.